 As the founders of inbound marketing, it’s not surprising that HubSpot has a solid knowledgebase.
 There’s also a fairly active community for help on not just using HubSpot, but business strategy in general.

 Finally, HubSpot also has an academy where you can take short marketing courses and even earn a certification.

 When to Choose Each: Constant Contact vs HubSpot

 As mentioned, these are both established email marketing providers that can give you great value if you use enough of their features.

-If you’re looking for a platform that lets you build a simple website and offers easy to use email marketing features, Constant Contact is the clear choice for you.
+If you’re looking for a platform that offers easy-to-use, yet powerful email marketing features, Constant Contact is the clear choice for you.

-If you’re looking for a platform where you can work with multiple employees on email marketing, sales, and customer service, HubSpot starts to make a lot of sense.
-Even if you’re just starting a small business, the free plan can be a solid choice to get started, and then you can see if you’ll grow into the other features as you go.
+If you’re looking for a platform that’s a bit more feature-rich and has relatively more sophisticated marketing capabilities, HubSpot is better choice.
+Even if you’re just starting a small business, the free plan can be a solid choice to get started, and then you can determine if you’ll grow into the other features as you go.

 You can see how other email marketing tools stack up to HubSpot in the following comparisons: